 Milestones: AGRY2020 Soils and Fertilizers, AECO2200 Agricultural Records, and AECO2260 Intro Agricultural Marketing require "C" or better.
-Students should maintain \geq 2.0 GPA.
-Students are now eligible to complete a for-credit internship.
-Consult with an advisor to determine which internship course and location is appropriate.
+Students should maintain ≥2.0 GPA.
+At this point you are eligible to complete AGRI4790A Agriculture Internship.
+This an elective three credit hour internship.
 Seek opportunities to network within the agricultural industry.
 Attend Career Connections.

-AGRI 4790A - 3-hour Internship (elective) OR
+AGRI 4790A - 3-hour Internship (elective)